lanceallendavis/ride-api/README.md

 # If an API endpoint being tested responds with an 'invalid token',
 # just make a request in 'api/refresh/' endpoint and retest.
 # The postman collection automatically sets the access_token(Bearer Token)
-# and the refresh token for fetching a new access token
+# and the refresh token for fetching a new access token.
+# Also: non-admin users that are 'logged in' will only get 'Unauthorized'
+# responses in ALL endpoints(as required)

-### POSTMAN COLLECTION """
+### POSTMAN COLLECTION ###
 [Download Ride API Postman Collection](https://raw.githubusercontent.com/lanceallendavis/ride-api/refs/heads/main/postman/Ride.postman_collection.json)

 # Postman usage